Goodbye to all that

 Appendix III/5/1: Planned Environment Therapy Trust Archive

-Appendix III/5/2: A missing catalogue: The Panned Environment Therapy Trust Archive and Study Centre Archive
+Appendix III/5/2: A missing catalogue: The Planned Environment Therapy Trust Archive and Study Centre Archive

 Appendix III/5/3: The Archive and Study Centre Oral History Programme